Saumya4321/uart-test-app/README.md

 5. Open a pull request.

 ## License
-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License**

 ## Technical Blog Article
 I have written a detailed technical blog of why I chose to do this project and the thought process that went into building the app.
-You can find it here on Medium :) !!
+You can find it [here](https://medium.com/@saumyamts/serial-communication-101-building-a-custom-uart-debugging-tool-f6fe31639484) on Medium :) !!
 Feel free to check it out !!